apalaniuk/aws-to-slack/README.md

 ![Elastic Beanstalk Example](./docs/alert-example-eb.png)

 ## What is it?
-_AWS-to-Slack_ is a Lambda function written in Node.js that forwards alarms and notifications to a dedicated [Slack](https://slack.com) channel.
-It self-hosted in your own AWS environment and doesn't have any 3rd party dependencies other than the Google Charts API for rendering CloudWatch metrics.
+_AWS-to-Slack_ is a written in Node.js that forwards alarms and notifications to a dedicated [Slack](https://slack.com) channel.
+It doesn't have any 3rd party dependencies other than the Google Charts API for rendering CloudWatch metrics.

 Supported notification formats:
 * AWS Health Dashboard 🆕